 Landowners.
 Landowners receive payments for the sale of carbon offsets from projects implemented on their properties.
 In clean energy projects this role is taken by the power plant owners / clean energy project owners; in the blue carbon projects it is usually taken by coastal communities with approval of the authorities with jurisdiction over the area.
-In the case of private property, the landowners pay for the feasibility study, and in the case of community or indigenous land it is usually project sponsors (companies that will get offsets from the project) who pay for the feasibility study.
+In the case of private property, the landowners pay for the feasibility study, and in the case of community or indigenous land it is usually project sponsors (companies) who pay for the feasibility study.
+The DEV Carbon Standard has multiple protocols to ensure landowners & communities are always treated fairly and are part of decision-making processes throughout the lifecycle of the carbon solution.
+Landowners are onboarded by Project Integrators.

 Solution Implementers.
 These are providers of a specific solution for a carbon project (for example, reforestation, organic plant nutrients, soil restoration, regenerative agriculture, or a clean energy technology, or clean tech in general).
+They are approved by the Certifiers.

 Certifiers.
 They certify the carbon offsets in alignment with the DEV Carbon Standard.
-They create and update an Open Data Platform where all KPIs, support data, and data sources (evidence), are made publicly available.
+They create and update an Open Data Platform (The Carbon Registry) where all KPIs, support data, and data sources (evidence), are made publicly available.
 Also, the final purchase of the offset certificates is always executed on the Data Platform, where Project Integrators upload, update and sell projects according to the guidelines that the Certifier establishes.
-Sellers & marketplaces promote the projects, and the purchase is completed always on the Project Integrator's space on the platform.
+Sellers & marketplaces promote the projects, and the purchase is completed on the platform.

 Data Providers.
 Satellite, sensor, or data companies hired by the carbon solutions.
-They have to be approved on a case-by-case basis by the Engineering Auditors and / or the Certifiers.
+They have to be approved by the Certifiers.
 Because the Certifiers must publish certification data of every approved project, the data from the Data Providers must be reliable, relevant, accurate, valid, and verifiable.